|Vizadakan Hegemony of All Clans of the Kumun|

 Furthermore, the Confederate Revolutionaries were heavily involving themselves into furthering their research in seismic technology and were continually working to expand their reach underground to keep out of the reach of Allied and Unionist airpower.
 The Network eagerly sought to uncover the secrets of what lay beneath, the Unionists, Soviets, and Cybernetic Federation both sought to build and expand heavily underground to keep their most precious assets safe.
 The Combine and Allies, seeking to both preserve more delicate resources and explore the uncharted depths of the underground world, were also furthering their tunneling efforts.
 These and other programs made to build and grow in a dimension relatively untouched by mankind until now further deepened the worry of the Hegemony, which seems moribound on a collision course with the world above.

 And so the Hegemony has constructed a plan to forever eliminate the threat of the surface world.
 Devastate the world above, level all traces of industrial civilization and roll back the clock of human development to the medieval era.
 Cut down the human population down to a manageable one hundred and fifty million, excepting some populations of humans who can be trusted to help watch over the reduced population of the shaved surface creatures for the Kumun.
 Then colonize the surface world to keep a close eye on their corralled populations of humans.
 This would require a war of apocalyptic proportions, one that the Hegemony feels is necessary to protect Kumun civilization.
 That it requires the kneecapping of human civilization is irrelevant to the leaders of the hegemony.
+An army more than four billion strong will be readied to crush the human-things under a carpet of fur and teeth.

 All kumun structures are produced from their conyard equivalent, which sends out underground teams to the designated build site to create the structure and link it to the tunnel network.
 All Kumun structures can function as entrances into these tunnels, and construction on a site does not begin until the team; marked by a looney toons style line of raised ground moving towards the site, reaches it.
 The farther from the main structure the site is, the longer it takes for construction to start.